siddharthgauts/News-website/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-## Contributing

- welcome contributions!
-Feel free to submit bug reports, feature requests, or pull requests to help improve our project.

-## License

 This project is licensed under the [MIT License](link-to-license-file).

 ## Contact